kmaasrud/djoc/docs/src/markdown/math.md

 # Display math

 For display math, use `$$` delimiters.
 In this case, the delimiters may be separated from the formula by whitespace.
 However, there can be no blank lines betwen the opening and closing `$$` delimiters.
-I also advice you to start and end your equation on the same line as your `$$` signs, as some Pandoc filters work best that way.
+I also advise you to start and end your equation on the same line as your `$$` signs, as some Pandoc filters work best that way.

 ```markdown
 And God said